 - How is it organized?

-The LTV role is intended for people who already have experience in the voluntary field.
-Also, as projects run for several months, committing to being an LTV is not the same as being on holiday.
+The LTV role is intended for people who already have some experiences in the voluntary field.
+In addition, as projects run for several months, committing to being an LTV is not the same as being on holiday.

-it is a serious decision about leaving one’s matters here and starting something “there”, in a place which is far away from our friends, familiar places, culture and comfortable life.
+Leaving one’s matters here and starting something “there”, in a place which is far away from our friends, familiar places, culture and comfortable life is a serious decision.

-A long-term volunteer is a person who actively takes part in a project lasting from 1 to 12 months.
+A long-term volunteer is a person who individually and actively takes part in a project lasting from 1 to 12 months.

 There is a minimum age of 18 to become a LTV.
 Volunteers are expected to have a very high motivation and a certain amount of “life experience”, meaning that s/he can look after themself, work independently and be able to deal with any problems that might occur during the time the volunteer is abroad.